 By Leika Kihara and Daniel Flynn

-Rising alarm over the unfolding disaster in the world's third largest economy has sent shudders through world markets, hitting shares and commodities, while pushing investors toward the safe haven of government debt.
+Rising alarm over the unfolding disaster in the world's third largest economy has sent shudders through world markets, hitting shares and commodities, as investors sought the safe haven of government debt.

 The yen soared overnight to a record high against the dollar amid speculation Japanese firms would repatriate billions of dollars in overseas funds to pay for a reconstruction bill that is expected to be much costlier than the one that followed the Kobe earthquake in 1995.

 Intervention fears later pulled the yen down from its highs.